-There are hundreds of accessible American Indian petroglyph and pictograph sites in the American Southwest, in particular around the canyons and caves of Arizona, Colorado and Utah.
+There are thousands of accessible American Indian petroglyph and pictograph sites in the American Southwest, in particular around the canyons and caves of Arizona, Colorado and Utah.
 There are some (but many less) in the eastern United States that have been developed for education and public access.

 The rock art dates typically dates back a few thousand years, from people of the Mesquite Flat Culture (3,000 BC to 1 AD) and more commonly people from the Fremont and Anasazi cultures (600 AD to 1,200 AD).